 Harambee Arts hires young people who are former group participants.
 They assist in the groups and receive a small stipend to assist with school fees.

-At City Primary School, we provide art programs for autistic children, those with Down Syndrome and others with other mental health challenges.
+At Mathare Special Training Centre/b>, we provide art programs for autistic children, those with Down Syndrome and others with other mental health challenges.
 The children are highly shunned and stigmatized in Kenya, often tied to a table all day while the parents work.
 A mother is commonly ostracized from the village with the child and left to her own devices.
-The fortunate children attend the City Primary school “special unit”, started by a mother of an autistic child.

-At the very beginning, in 2008, we were told that we could draw shapes and that the children, with help, could fill them in.
+Since 2008 we have been working with special needs children in Kenya.
+We were told that we could draw shapes and that the children, with help, could fill them in.
 Instead, we offer beautiful and abundant brilliant colors, clean brushes and good paper.
-Our beautiful groups LOVE to paint and each has developed his/her own style.
+The special children in our groups LOVE to paint and each has developed his/her own style.
 They have amazed the staff and parents.
 Several years ago we were asked to exhibit their art work at the Museum of Modern Art in Nairobi.
 It was a huge success.
 Many of the children occasionally still say “museum, museum” spontaneously, with a sweet smile.

 Your 100% tax deductible gift to Harambee Arts: Let’s Pull Together TM directly helps provide art programs for vulnerable children in an environment that fosters their sense of joy, creativity and exuberance.